Bowl Me Over

 3. Rinse them well and place them in a microwave dish.

-4. Add a little bit of water - about two tablespoons of water to the dish.
-Microwave on high for four to five minutes.
+4. Add a small amount of water - about two tablespoons of water to the dish—and microwave on high for four to five minutes.

 5. Remove from the microwave and sprinkle with a teaspoon of soy sauce or a pinch of salt and add a tablespoon of butter, letting it melt over the top.